-The core practise of Vedic meditation has been shown to reduce sleeping disorders by 42%, and to significantly improve sleep quality.
+The core practice of Vedic meditation has been shown to reduce sleeping disorders by 42% and to improve sleep quality significantly.
 In our experience, the percentage of people experiencing relief is much higher.

-However, in some cases, the imporvements take some time, whether it be because of lifestyle issues or particular quirks about that persons case history.
+However, in some cases, the improvements take some time, whether it be because of lifestyle issues or particular quirks about that person’s case history.

 Whatever it may be, we have been trained in a technique you can use whenever you wake up which helps get you back to sleep in a very short timeframe.

-If you have, or have had, dependency issues with alcohol, we have a technique which you do for five minutes at the end of your meditation which will help diminish the urges you feel to use alcohol to get through your day.
+If you have, or have had, dependency issues with alcohol, we have a technique which you do for five minutes at the end of your meditation.
+This will help diminish the urges you feel to use alcohol to get through your day.

-In combination with the meditation, its a powerful way of supporting your recovery, and it can also be used to stave of them urges when they strike.
+In combination with the meditation, it’s a powerful way of supporting your recovery, and it can also be used to stave off the urges when they strike.
 You could be in the middle of your day, and that old feeling comes back, and you feel it may overwhelm you.

 Smoking is renowned for being one of the hardest addictions to give up.
-Whilst 81% of people reduce their intake or quit entirely within the first two years of practise, and others give up straight away (or after having attended a retreat), some people find it takes a little while.
+While 81% of people reduce their intake or quit entirely within the first two years of practice, and others give up straight away (or after having attended a retreat), some people find it takes a little while.

-- Will give you a tactical tool to use for 3-5 minutes which will help you overcome the addictive urge to light up, whenever it comes.
+- It will give you a tactical tool to use for 3-5 minutes which will help you overcome the addictive urge to light up, whenever it comes.

 Vedic meditation is by far and away the most effective technique for anxiety, as discovered by researchers at Harvard.

 But for those with whom it is really strongly ingrained, there is always the possibility to boost your recovery from the core symptoms of anxiety by doing a special technique within your meditation and for a few minutes afterwards.
-This will accelerate your recovery from anxiety and its also a great tactical tool that can be used whenever your find yourself needlessly worrying about stuff.
+This will accelerate your recovery from anxiety, and it’s also a great tactical tool that can be used whenever you find yourself needlessly worrying about stuff.

-Its a superb compliment to the core practise and can be undertaken when you’ve been meditating twice a day for four months.
+Its a superb compliment to the core practice and can be undertaken when you’ve been meditating twice a day for four months.

 There are varying degrees of depression, some of which can be very severe, and some cases involve years and years of suffering.

-Vedic meditation can be very powerful at reducing symptoms, and in many cases, proves to be enough to provide long term relief.
+Vedic meditation can be very powerful in reducing symptoms, and in many cases, proves to be enough to provide long-term relief.

-For those who find their symptoms waning more slowly, and who would like to take more proactive action to relieve themselves of the symptoms, there is a specific technique one can use with the meditation to boost the anti-depressive effects of it, and also an ad hoc tool you can use as soon as you feel the clouds are coming.
+For those who find their symptoms waning more slowly, and who would like to take more proactive action to relieve themselves of the symptoms, there is a specific technique which we can teach you.
+One can use it while meditating to boost the anti-depressive effects of the meditation.
+And it can also serve as an ad hoc tool you can use as soon as you feel the clouds coming.
 It will help disperse the impending gloom and keep you more stable.

-The effects of Vedic meditation on narcotics dependancy, even multiple narcotic abuse, is truly profound.
+The effects of Vedic meditation on narcotics dependency, even multiple narcotic abuse, is truly profound.

-Please note that if your substance of choice does not fit into the above categories, then we thoroughly recommend you come on a retreat at the ealriest opportunity.
+Please note that if your substance of choice does not fit into the above categories, then we thoroughly recommend you come on a retreat at the earliest opportunity.

-Indeed, for those who are serious about their recovery, or have a need to address the issue in the first four months of practise, it realy would be wise to get yourself on a retreat and enjoy the cleansing and detoxifying effects of a powerful weekend of meditation in the countryside.
+Indeed, for those who are serious about their recovery, or have a need to address the issue in the first four months of practice, it really would be wise to get yourself on a retreat and enjoy the cleansing and detoxifying effects of a powerful weekend of meditation in the countryside.

 But chronic pain can be so distracting, that most people wish to see it off completely.
 To help with this, we have learned a special technique that you utilise alongside the meditation to help reduce symptoms more quickly, and also to help alleviate the pain when it flairs up.

-It is incredibly useful and can be made to be even more fast acting when learned in tandem with the technique we teach on retreats.
+It is incredibly useful and can be made to be even faster acting when learned in tandem with the technique we teach on retreats.

-Thereafter, to catalyse greater progression and to help alleviate those strong desires to resort back to the old patterning, we have a range of special techniques which we can apply to each individual to help them achieved sustained recovery from their particular disorder.
+Thereafter, to catalyse greater progression and to help alleviate those strong desires to resort back to the old patterning, we have a range of special techniques which we can apply to each individual to help them achieve a sustained recovery from their particular disorder.